adamczapla/adamczapla.github.io/_posts/2025-01-31-compile-time-programming-in-c++new-possibilities-with-c++20-and-c++23.md

 title: "Compile-Time Programming in C++: New Possibilities with C++20 and C++23"
 date: 31-01-2025 12:00:00 +0100
 categories: [C++, Compile-time programming]
-tags: [c++, c++20, c++23, constexpr, consteval, compile-time, prvalue, lambda, string, string-view, array]
+tags: [c++, c++20, c++23, constexpr, consteval, compile-time, prvalue, lambda, string, string-view, array, literal-type, performance, optimization]
-description: "A detailed exploration of ..."
+description: "A deep dive into compile-time programming in C++20 and C++23, focusing on efficient `std::string` to `std::string_view` conversion."
 ---

 ## Introduction

-Efficiency is a **key factor** in modern C++ projects.
+Efficiency is a key factor in modern C++ projects.
 Especially in performance-critical applications, it is beneficial to avoid expensive memory allocations and runtime computations.
-The new features in `C++20` and `C++23` greatly expand compile-time programming, allowing even non-literal types like `std::string` and `std::vector` to be processed at compile time.
+The new features in `C++20` and `C++23` greatly expand compile-time programming, allowing even non-`literal types`[^1] like `std::string` and `std::vector` to be processed at compile time.

 In this article, I will show a concrete example of how to efficiently convert `std::string` into `std::string_view` at compile time.
 This reduces runtime costs, avoids unnecessary dynamic memory allocations, and enables new optimizations – such as for logging or generated code metadata.
 In addition to the new language features, I will explain fundamental concepts of compile-time programming and present practical solutions to common challenges.

 ## Challenge: Using `std::string` as `constexpr`

-Every call to a `constexpr` or `consteval` function from a non-`constexpr` context requires all function arguments to be `literal types`[^1], meaning their values must be known at compile time.
+Every call to a `constexpr` or `consteval` function from a non-`constexpr` context requires all function arguments to be `literal types`, meaning their values must be known at compile time.

 However, `std::string` is not a literal type, even though it has `constexpr` constructors since `C++20` and can be used in a `constexpr` context at compile time.